steveattewell/patterny/README.md

-# patterny image generator
+# Patterny image generator
 Generates patterns as PNGs from any string.
-Useful for visually comparing two long strings to see if they are the same(like a bitcoin address)
+Useful for visually comparing two long strings to see if they are the same (like bitcoin addresses so you can see if one was tampered with or mistyped, or miscopied).

 # How to call directly
 call index.php with index.php?a=your-text-goes-here